StevenWeathers/thunderdome-planning-poker/docs/DEVELOPING.md

 ### Frontend

-- Prettier formats all frontend code on commit, always adhere to this
+- Follow Typescript and Svelte best practices

 ### Go

 - [Code Review Comments guide](https://github.com/golang/go/wiki/CodeReviewComments) from the Go project should be followed

+### Format code before commit

+Run `make format` to format all go and frontend code before commit

+- not doing so can result in a failed build on GitHub

 ## Building and running with Docker (preferred solution)